A magic square with odd-sized sides

 if verdict == true display( colorant"green" ) else display( colorant"red" ); end;

-If we set an even value , these conditions will not be fulfilled (the result will be false
+If we set an even value these conditions will not be satisfied (the result will be false).

 Conclusion

 We have implemented a procedure for constructing a magic square with some limitations.
-It embodies a rather simple algorithm, and learning it is definitely useful for cultivating intuition in programming.
+It embodies a fairly simple algorithm, and studying it is definitely useful for developing intuition in the field of programming.